Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Aitkenvale, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Aitkenvale had around 9 new homes approved annually over the past five financial years, totalling an estimated 48 homes.
-As of FY-26, no approvals have been recorded yet.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates approximately 9 new homes approved annually in Aitkenvale over the past five financial years ending June 2021, totalling an estimated 48 homes.
+As of July 2026, 0 approvals have been recorded for the current financial year.
+The area has experienced population decline, with housing supply considered adequate relative to demand, resulting in a balanced market offering good buyer choice.
 New homes are being built at an average expected construction cost value of $416,000.

-Given the expected stable or declining population, there should be reduced pressure on housing in Aitkenvale, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Aitkenvale should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development